 Allison Moore, Ph.D.

-Thesis: “Behavior of Knot Floer Homology Under Conway and Genus Two Mutation”
+- Ph.D. in Mathematics, The University of Texas [Thesis: “Behavior of Knot Floer Homology Under Conway and Genus Two Mutation”; Adviser: Cameron Mc.A Gordon]

-My research interests are in low-dimensional topology and geometry, especially knot theory.
-In my recent projects, I have used Heegaard Floer theory and Khovanov homology to study local operations on knots, Dehn surgery in three-manifolds, and to investigate the relationships between knot invariants and structures arising in three-manifolds and four-manifolds.
-I am also interested in applications of low-dimensional topology to problems in molecular biology and DNA topology.
+Moore's research interests are in low-dimensional topology and geometry, especially knot theory.
+In her recent projects, she has used Heegaard Floer theory and Khovanov homology to study local operations on knots, Dehn surgery in three-manifolds, and to investigate the relationships between knot invariants and structures arising in three-manifolds and four-manifolds.
+Moore is also interested in applications of low-dimensional topology to problems in molecular biology and DNA topology.